7 min read

 Klipriviersberg Nature ReserveKlipriviersberg Nature Reserve

-The views across the valley can be enthralling during midsummer—often it’s hard to believe you’re slap bang in the middle of south Joburg.
+The views across the valley can be enthralling during midsummer.
+It's often hard to believe you’re slap bang in the middle of South Joburg.
 The park’s visitor culture is warm and friendly, with hikers more likely to greet and chat with other groups than in the northern suburbs’ parks.

 The Wilds Nature Reserve